How to create a paginated listing in Django step by step with Bootstrap 5

 </nav>

-The code, although it seems complicated if you analyze it a bit, is self-explanatory, we simply want to build navigation links, we have two conditionals, at the beginning and end of the block, simply to ask if there are previous or next links to show; and in the middle, we paint all the navigation links.
+The code, although it may seem complicated, explains itself if you analyze it a bit, we simply want to build navigation links, we have two conditionals, at the beginning and end of the block simply to ask if there are previous or next links to display; and in the middle, we render all the navigation links.

 Explanation of parameters used